foster95/kytchentable/README.md

 Allauth authentication is also used on the login page, and once the user has logged in they are also redirected to the home page.
 To show the user that they have logged in, a green Bootstrap alert appears at the top of the website stating the user has logged in, however this disappears when the user reloads the page.
 To ensure that the user knows that they are logged in the entire time, there is a small login indicator that sits underneath the navigation bar which states "You are signed in as (username)".

 ## Sign Out
 If the user wishes to log out of the website, they can click the Sign Out button in the navigation bar.
 Upon clicking this, they will be taken to a page that will ask the user to reconfirm that they would like to sign out to avoid accidentally signing out of the account without further confirmation.
-If the user clicks this, they will be taken to a succesful sign out page, where the user will be told they have signed out and a green Bootstrap alert will also indicate the user has been logged out.
+If the user clicks this, they will be taken to a Successful Sign Out page, where the user will be told they have signed out and a green Bootstrap alert will also indicate the user has been logged out.

 # Future Features
-A future version of this website would include functionality on the reservation form to warn and bar users from being able to make a booking when the restaurant is closed.
+While the current version meets the MVP criteria, several features have been identified for future expansion to enhance user experience and increase functionality including functionality on the reservation form to warn and bar users from being able to make a booking when the restaurant is closed.
 Additionally, the future version of this website would build out the 'My Reservations' page further, turning it into a 'My Account' page where users could provide a profile picture, their birthday, their allergy preferences, and provide reviews.

 ## Developmental Bugs - Solved
 ### Base.html